MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 > In this lab, your results for data might vary.
 Power Apps uses AI to generate data for the lab and the data changes daily.

 ### Create the Real Estate Property table using Copilot
+First, you're going to use Copilot in Power Apps to create a Real Estate Property table.

 1. Sign in to Power Apps at `https://make.powerapps.com`.